veliovgroup/Meteor-Files/docs/gridfs-bucket-integration.md

 ## 7. Upload images and Check your mongo shell

-Consider you upload two images to the Images collection, you can open your mongo shell and check the `fs.` collections:
+Consider you upload two images to the imagesCollection collection, you can open your mongo shell and check the `fs.` collections:

 ```bash
 $ meteor mongo